 For industrial applications, polished concrete is long lasting, cost effective, and low maintenance.
 From warehouses, schools, and restaurants to manufacturing facilities, automotive shops, and showroom floors, polished concrete may be the right flooring solution for your business.
 The cost saving with polished concrete comes from low total cost of ownership.
 The only maintenance needed is to run an autoscrubber on it for cleaning.
 The same autoscrubber can be equipped with a polishing pad to maintain the shine.

 At home, polished concrete is a durable, efficient floor surface that eliminates the need for carpet, wood, tile, or other flooring materials that require replacement, maintenance, and harsh cleaning chemicals.

 Concrete polishing has been in use for a slightly more than a decade.
 It was first used in warehouses to eliminate dusting, increase lighting, reduce wear on equipment, and to create a permanent, low maintenance, coating-free flooring solution.
 Advances in concrete polishing technology have allowed contractors the ability to add color, decorative saw cuts, and specialty aggregate that later gets exposed by grinding.
 As a result of these advances, the process of polishing is now being promoted as a flooring solution to other markets such as retail, restaurants, schools, office buildings, and residential homes.

-Polished concrete starts with the processing of the concrete surface, the act of changing an existing concrete surface by means of a mechanical process that involves cutting and/or refining the surface to a desired finish.
+Polished concrete starts with the act of changing an the existing concrete surface by means of a mechanical process that involves cutting and/or refining the surface to a desired finish.
 Abrasives that are measured in grits (much like sand paper for woodworking) are used to grind and polish the surface.
-Grits are applied from coarse to finest and each girt density increases the smoothness of the concrete surface in preparation for the final surface finish desired is reached.
+Grits are applied from coarse to fine.
+Each higher grit increases the smoothness of the surface until the surface finish desired is reached.

 Call today to get a complimentary quote.